 Private Surf Session

 Experienced surfers can take part in a 3-hour session (100 waves broken into sets of 25) for a one-of-a-kind experience shredding in a wave pool like no other.
 You're free to choose the direction and breaks for an epic paddle-out and tubular ride-in as you enjoy Typhoon Lagoon's gnarliest waves.
 Want to know more?
 Check out our guest blog on what it's like to surf Typhoon Lagoon.

 Are you a novice when it comes to hittin' the waves?
-Find your footing with surf lessons on select days prior to park opening.
+Find your footing with surf lessons on select days prior to park opening (times may vary by season).
 Whether you're brand new or just looking for tips to improve your skill, Disney's pros will help you through a combination of on-land instruction and in-pool guidance.
 At $190, surf lessons include digital photography and a light continental breakfast.

-- Splurge on some water shoes if you're planning on spending a full day or two in the water parks.
-As dorky as they may look, they're worth it, and much easier than holding your flip-flops while flying down Crush 'n' Gusher.
-Especially when you might be spending the next day trekking around Magic Kingdom, you've gotta protect those feet!
+- If you're planning on spending a full day or two in the water parks, consider buying (or bringing) some water shoes.
+As dorky as they may look, they're worth it, and you can wear them on most rides (unlike flip-flops, which you'll need to hang onto!).
+Especially when you might be spending the next day trekking around the theme parks, you've gotta keep those dogs from barkin'!

 - Bring your own supplies rather than renting or purchasing on-site.
-As a family, you'll save a hefty buck by bringing your own towels (even from the hotel!) rather than renting.
-Be sure to stock up on other items like sunscreen at your pond's local grocery store and bringing it with you so you don't have to pay a fortune for on-site convenience.
+As a family, pack your own towels (even from the hotel!) rather than renting at the park.
+Sure, it’s more to bring with you, but you’ll save $2 per towel — that can go toward a fun snack instead!
+Be sure to stock up on other items like sunscreen at your pond's local grocery store and bring it with you so you don't have to pay a fortune for on-site convenience.